Nevanlinna.jl: A Julia implementation of Nevanlinna analytic continuation: Usage

 In computations at low temperatures, the Matsubara frequencies are close to each other in the complex $\omega$-plane, making it difficult to access high-frequency behavior that may have been truncated by Pick selection.
-Adding information about the moments can improve the results in these situations.
-Figure~\ref{fig:two_peak_moment} illustrates the influence of the use of moment information on the outcomes.
-The addition of information leads to a reduction of artificial oscillations.
+Including information about the moments can improve the results in these situations.
+Figure~\ref{fig:moments}(a) illustrates the influence of the use of moment information on the outcomes.
+The incorporation of additional information leads to a reduction of artificial oscillations.
 This augmentation stabilizes the numerical computation during Hardy optimization.
-The Hardy optimization still works efficiently even in the case of the Hamburger moment problem.
+The Hardy optimization still works efficiently even in the case of the Hamburger moment problem (Fig.~\ref{fig:moments}(b)).
 The inclusion of moments is beneficial in low-temperature calculations or situations where input data is limited.